Diagnostic Imaging Updates

-Our new web feedback tool allows us to better track and manage feedback coming from a variety of sources.
+Our enhanced commenting web site allows us to better track and manage feedback coming from a variety of sources.

-Also, reviewers, such as ACR members, other specialty physicians, patients, payers, health care administrators, etc., may comment at any time on any topic.
+However, feedback and comments on any topic may be submitted at any time.
 Anyone can suggest new topics, splitting or grouping topics together, suggest new references or evidence for the expert panel to consider, ask questions or clarifications, or comment on the ACR AC process and methodology.
 We will do our best to provide timely responses but eventually all input will be reviewed and addressed.

 Please let us know if you have any suggestions for the Review page so we can collect and address better your input and comments.
 Click here to access the commenting site »